gmoniava/movie-app/README.md

 pass: 123456
 ```

+### Environment Setup

+- Copy the `.env.example` file and rename it to `.env`.
+- Edit `.env` to add your own configuration values.
+- Do not commit your `.env` file — it contains sensitive info.

-### Environment Variables
+#### Environment Variables

+Below is description of existing variables listed in `.env.example`.

+- `DATABASE_URL`: The PostgreSQL connection string used by the app to connect to the database.
-- `SECRET_KEY`: This project requires a secret key for signing/verifying purposes (e.g., JWT, encryption, etc.).
-It is configured using the `SECRET_KEY` environment variable.
-If `SECRET_KEY` is not set and the app is running in development mode, a default value (`test-secret-key`) will be used.
+- `SECRET_KEY`: Secret key used for signing and verifying tokens or encrypting data.
+If not set in development, a default test-secret-key will be used.